Hannah Holman

-Hannah Holman (born March 12, 1991 in Leamington, Utah) is an American model.
+Hannah Elizabeth Nielson Holman (born March 12, 1991, in Leamington, Utah) is an American model.

 Early life

 The child of a schoolteacher mom and cattle rancher father.
 She was raised in a small (population approx 210) town of Leamington, Utah.
 She is the youngest of 4 children.
 She is skilled as a western horse rider, having helped her father for years.
 Holman was discovered at 15 at a shopping mall.